Emetha/emetha/README.md

 - 👋 Hi, I’m Emelie Tham!
-- 👀 I’m interested in software development.
+- 👀 I write code with 🍵 and care.
+I strive for creating functional, performant web apps, and enjoy learning about software development and design.
 - 🌱 I’m currently learning about Node.js and React/Redux.
-- 📫 Reach me with tham.emelie@gmail.com
+- 📫 Reach me with tham.emelie@gmail.com, or checkout out my [portfolio page](https://emetha.github.io/#/)!

 <!---
 emetha/emetha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.